Student Advocates 2025-2026

 Student Advocates

-The Student Advocates are a small group of Landmark School seniors who visit teaching colleges and universities in the Boston area, as well as public schools, to share their knowledge and first-hand experiences of learning disabilities.
+The Student Advocates are a small group of Landmark School seniors who present at colleges and universities in the Boston area, as well as virtually to schools that are further away, to share their knowledge and first-hand experiences of learning disabilities with future educators.
 Their presentations are impactful, honest, and eye-opening for their audiences.

 Mission of the Student Advocates